CBorowski-dev/docs-operaton-org/content/user-guide/dmn-engine/feel/type-handling.md

 ---

 This documentation covers supported types of variable values when used in a FEEL expression and supported output types.

 In DMN, when defining a `typeRef` attribute on a **Variable**, **Input** or **Output** element, the DMN Engine tries to convert the result value of the corresponding **Literal Expression**, **Input Expression** or the **Output Entry**.
 When no `typeRef` attribute is specified, the DMN Engine passes the return value of the FEEL Engine directly without any conversion.
 Please see the documentation about [Supported Data Types in DMN] to learn more about the `typeRef` attribute.

 The FEEL Engine might support more types than listed below.
 However, this page defines which of the types are known for being...

-* ...well integrable in Camunda 7
+* ...well integrable in Operaton
 * ...covered by automated tests

 ## Supported Variable Value Types